nidhisingh2004/Portfolio/README.md

 # 🎓  Portfolio Website

 Welcome to my personal portfolio website!
-I'm a passionate student currently pursuing my degree in Computer Science/Engineering (you can edit this), and this website showcases my journey, projects, skills, and achievements.
+I'm a passionate student currently pursuing my degree in Computer Science/Engineering , and this website showcases my journey, projects, skills, and achievements.

 ---